-When we need to give a quick response to market demands we need to make air shipment.
+When we need to give a quick response to market demands, we need to make air shipment.
 When miss a production deadline, or we have a time and temperature sensitive product we need to rush for an air shipment.
 In this kind of situation, we need not to think of price too much.
-A temperature or time sensitive product is usually shipped by air to increase shelf life.
-Usually, high value and low weight products are shipped by air.
+A temperature or time sensitive product usually shipped by air to increase shelf life.
+Usually, high value and low weight products shipped by air.

 How to choose an air transport provider:

-If cargo services has higher technology such as Electronic Data Exchange (EDI) it is plus point to choose an air forwarder/provider.
-A top notch provider can offer current update of the about shipment 24/7.
+If cargo services has a higher technology such as Electronic Data Exchange (EDI) it is a plus point to choose an air forwarder/provider.
+A top-notch provider can offer current update of the about shipment 24/7.
 If these things are available, ancillary services such as customs clearance and distribution may not to be at top of mind.
 An experienced forwarder keeps these things in mind when give the options of business helping translate an optimized supply chain.
 To reach an emerging market not only in an efficient and fast way, but first also, air shipment makes a decisive role.
 In this way, an air cargo is making sure that a supply chain is meeting business objectives and customer needs.
 Not only price or freight cost, mode of shipments business and supply chain issues need to keep in mind.
 Taking advantage of a mode-neutral relationship with a multimodal sipping provider is a smart business move in today’s ever changing global market.

-In today’s multi-modal shipping environment it is necessary to think of business requirement and cost related issues simultaneously.
+In, today’s multi-modal shipping environment it is necessary to think of business requirement and cost related issues simultaneously.
 Therefore, we can take a good decision in choosing an air transport provider or a multi-modal shipping provider.
-Although, history of air cargo is comparatively new in the history of business and shipping and bears high cost it is one of the best ship-mode according to supply chain and business needs.
+Although, history of air cargo is comparatively new in the history of business and shipping and bears a high cost it is one of the best ship-mode according to supply chain and business needs.
 In some emerging markets, time and temperature related products supply chain there is almost no other way except air shipment.